 - Managing relationships

-- Maintaining relationships.
+- Maintaining relationships

 To recruit new partners, you first identify your ideal partner profile.
-Then it's a matter of reaching out to your potential partners and the illustrating the ways that a partnership with them can be beneficial to both their company and yours.
-You need to do a bit of research on these potential partners first, then you need to recruit those partners by contacting them and convincing them that a partnership will be good for their bottom line.
+Then it’s a matter of reaching out to potential partners and illustrating the ways that a partnership with them can be beneficial to both their company and yours.
+You’ll need to do a bit of research on potential partners first, then you need to recruit those partners by contacting them and convincing them that a partnership will be good for their bottom line.
 In other words, show them what’s in it for them.

 Once you have a new partner on board, you’ll begin to build, manage and maintain the relationship.
 This involves constantly evaluating the relationship, identifying areas for improvement and devising strategies to strengthen the relationship to benefit everyone involved.
 Consider the following as a partner account management guide.